Give Now

 - Promoting strong, vibrant communities and improving local quality of life - forever

-- Partnered with donors to award over $20,000 in grants to 21 nonprofits in 2024
+- Partnered with donors to award $22,000 in grants to 23 nonprofits in 2025

 About Us

-The Clayton County Foundation for the Future forges partnerships across the community and transforms generosity and insights into actions that improve our county for everyone.
+CCFF forges partnerships across the community and transforms generosity and insights into actions that improve our county for everyone.

 In addition to our current initiatives focusing on brain health, early literacy with the Clayton County Imagination Library, and a study on child care, the CCFF Board awards grants annually to nonprofits that provide essential services and enrich our communities.